 Here's the rear of the west gateway.
 The top one shows transport of relics and the middle one the siege of Kushinagar.

 Marshall and Fouchet considered the dwarf capitals too bulky.

 The bottom architrave according to Marshall and Fouchet shows a procession to the Bodhi tree; later interpreters see the moment of enlightenment.

 Here's the base of the front side of the east pillar of the north gate, showing the miracle of Sravasti.
 The skeptical court of Prasenajit watches as the Buddha walks in air.

 Front face of the south pillar of the east gate: skeptical disciples attempt to rescue the master from a flood (note the crocodiles and geese) but find that he is miraculously walking on dry land in its midst.

 This panel is immediately below the preceding picture.
 The Buddha has brought new disciples to Magadha, the town shown at the top.
 King Bambisara comes out in his chariot and, upper left, dismounts to pay homage.

 The front face of the south pillar of the east gate shows the conversion of the Kasyapas, Brahmans whose temple had a fearsome fire-breathing naga.
 The Buddha entered where no one else dared, and the serpent crawled meekly into his begging bowl.

-Tne front side of the west pillar of the south gate shows the Buddha's first sermon, preached at Benares (note the deer of the deer park) to the four guardians of the world (lokapalas).
+The front side of the west pillar of the south gate shows the Buddha's first sermon, preached at Benares to the four guardians of the world, the lokapalas.